-First and foremost, it’s important for your organization to know that that your own people are your biggest opportunity to provide innovation.
+First and foremost, it’s important for your organization to know that your own people are your biggest opportunity to provide innovation.
 Ideas that come externally are copied, but ideas that come from within are your innovation and edge.
-One emerging trend that empowers organization to generate new ideas and creative solutions are Hackathons or “Innovation Days”.
+One emerging trend that empowers an organization to generate new ideas and creative solutions is Hackathons or “Innovation Days”.
 Broadly defined, a Hackathon is an “event with teams collaborating and coming together to create something new, or to solve a particular problem given to them.
 Typically the event can last anywhere between a day and a week.”
-Specific time is craved out in a day or even week, and employees are given the opportunity to collaborate in cross functional teams to work on solving problems or creating new ideas for the business.
-While Hackathons originated as a developer specific initiative in the Information technology world, their success has been noted by other disciplines and they have evolved to encompass diverse industries and employees ranging from sales to production to administration and beyond.
+Specific time is craved out in a day or even week, and employees are given the opportunity to collaborate in cross-functional teams to work on solving problems or creating new ideas for the business.
+While Hackathons originated as a developer-specific initiative in the Information technology world, their success has been noted by other disciplines and they have evolved to encompass diverse industries and employees ranging from sales to production to administration and beyond.
 These events have been proven to be incredibly successful in generating new, meaningful ideas.

-Did you know that Facebook's Like button was conceived as part of a hackathon?
+Did you know that Facebook’s Like button was conceived as part of a hackathon?
 It’s true.
-Hackathons provide employees an opportunity to contribute beyond their day-to-day duties, and gives groups an opportunity to be heard when they might not otherwise have had an avenue to do so.
+Hackathons provide employees an opportunity to contribute beyond their day-to-day duties and give groups an opportunity to be heard when they might not otherwise have had an avenue to do so.
 And this is not just limited to the information technology world.
-One of America’s oldest toy companies, Hasbro, held a hackathon where 150 participants came and developed 45 products – equivalent to billions of dollars in traditional R&D.2 At the core, the success of these events is tied to driving business outcomes - something that transcends industry.
+One of America’s oldest toy companies, Hasbro, held a hackathon where 150 participants came and developed 45 products – equivalent to billions of dollars in traditional R&D.2 At the core, the success of these events is tied to driving business outcomes – something that transcends industry.
 To start, try the following and begin thinking about how powerful the answers your employees could provide would be:

 - How can we sell more stuff?